-The aim of the Women in Engineering (WiE) programme is to increase the number of female engineers who are available for industry to employ, to bring about gender equality in the workplace, and to provide fresh perspectives on the problems faced in industry.
+We don't live in a single-gender world, therefore, it is important that the sector responsible for the creation of products, processes and systems for this world is not dominated by a single-gender workforce.
+We aim to increase the number of female engineers who are available for industry to employ, bring about gender equality in the workplace, and empower our female engineers to provide fresh perspectives on the problems faced in the industry.
+For this initiative, the NWU has partnered with merSETA to develop a dedicated Women in Engineering (WiE) programme.
 The objectives of this programme are:

 - To support, encourage and inspire existing female engineering students at the NWU, to successfully complete or further their studies.

 We work towards this aim in a number of projects: